Eliozk/CPP_Course_Tasks-System_Programming/README.md

 + **Test.cpp**: Contains test cases for graph algorithms using Doctest.
 + **Demo.cpp**: Main file to demonstrate and test graph operations.
 + **Makefile**: Makefile to build the project and run tests.
+### Ex2
+    contains the same files as in Ex1 except Test.cpp which contains various tests for Graph operators.
 ## Graph Algorithms

 The repository includes the following graph algorithms: